npartovi/extend-shopify-sdk/index.md

 component.setActiveProduct("<DIFFERENT_PRODUCT_REFERENCE_ID>");
 ```

-# Adding a warranty to the cart
+# Adding a Warranty to the Cart

 ---